-Full English breakfast daily; 1 lunch; 3 three-course dinners with wine and choice of menus, including a welcome dinner in Newport
+Full English breakfast daily; 3 three-course dinners with wine and choice of menus, including a welcome dinner in Newport

 Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Welcome to London!
 Uniformed Globus Hosts will be waiting to welcome you.
 After checking into your hotel and an afternoon at leisure, we recommend our optional Taste of London excursion with dinner, followed by a guided illuminations cruise on the Thames River.